Blog

 The uncomfortable truth is that Copilot will expose every security shortcut you've ever taken.
 Purview can help you see these problems, but the real work is fixing permissions, training users, and constantly monitoring for new attack vectors.
 The AI security era demands proactive defence, not reactive cleanup.

 TL;DR: Microsoft Copilot transforms your Microsoft 365 ecosystem into an AI-powered search engine that respects existing permissions but amplifies security mistakes exponentially.
-While 77% of enterprise users report productivity gains (Microsoft, 2024), 73% of organisations experienced AI-related security incidents with average costs of $4.8 million per breach (Gartner, 2024).
-Understanding Copilot's data processing mechanisms is crucial for CISOs, as organisations with inadequate access controls face 61% higher risk of AI-related data exposure within their first deployment year (IBM Security, 2025).
+While 77% of users say they don't want to give up Copilot and 70% report increased productivity (Microsoft Work Lab, 2024), AI security incidents are becoming increasingly common and costly.
+Understanding Copilot's data processing mechanisms is crucial for CISOs, as AI deployment creates new attack surfaces that traditional security tools struggle to monitor.

 Your CEO just asked you to explain how Copilot works and whether it's safe.
 The short answer?
 Copilot is simultaneously one of the most impressive productivity tools ever created and a security professional's nightmare scenario.
 It doesn't break your permissions—it weaponizes them at scale.